Charmaine Arnold BA (Hons) Counselling Dip.Counselling Reg.MBACP

-I offer a reduced fee for the initial appointment which lasts for 50 minutes.
-All subsequent sessions last from 50 minutes to an hour.
+I offer a reduced fee for the initial appointment.
+All sessions last from 50 minutes to an hour.
 The number of sessions you have will be determined by you, depending on your personal issues: you may find a few sessions meet your needs or that longer term therapy is necessary to resolve your difficulties.

 Free parking is available and my practice can be reached by bus routes 7,8,9,20,21 and 29.

 Prittlewell Station is a 10 minute walk and Southend Victoria Station a 15 minute walk away.
 Southend Victoria Station is served by the above bus routes.

 If you would like any further information please contact me on 07800 642066 and I will be happy to discuss any questions you may have.

 - BA (Hons) Person Centred Counselling (BACP accredited course) Metanoia Institute

 - Dip.
 Person-Centred Counselling (BACP accredited course) Metanoia Institute

 - Practitioner Certificate in Couples Counselling Metanoia Institute